 A view of the Aero marquee in 2002 from the Santa Monica Public Library collection.
 It's a photo by Cynni Murphy.
 Also in the collection are another entrance view and a 2002 shot from across the street.

 A nice 2009 view of the line for a sold out showing of the "Back To The Future" trilogy.
-Thanks to Ori on Flickr for the photo.
+Thanks to Ori for sharing the photo on Flickr.

 The theatre in 2010.
 Photo: Bill Counter